rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `close(id)`: this will perform close action with a parameter id which is the unique id for this notification.
 - `isDaemonReady`: returns a boolean that is true if the api-daemon is running and is usable.
 - `isGonk`: returns true if this is a device build.
+- `takeScreenshot`: take a screenshot and return a `File` object with png file, if something failed it will return `null`.

 ### Events